LucasVeloz/Pokedex/README.md

 ## How to Install

 clone the repo:

 `
     git clone (repo)
 `

-install dependencies
+install dependencies:

 `
     npm start
 `

-run the project
+run the project:

 `
     npm start
 `